 The South Residential Colleges are supported by an engaging team of faculty and staff who endeavor to create a vibrant community where emphasis is placed on the transition to college and exploring USC’s First Year Experience programs.Programming provided by faculty and staff emphasizes personal growth and determining one’s best pathway for leadership as a USC student and future graduate.

-The Faculty Master for the South Residential College resides in Marks Hall and takes the lead in creating an environment conducive to student learning and social engagement.
-Pardee Tower, Trojan Hall and Marks Tower each have one additional residential faculty member.
-Residents are encouraged to attend Masters Dinners and participate in faculty-student interaction outside the classroom.
+The Faculty in Residence for South Residential College reside in Marks Hall, Pardee Tower, and Trojan Hall and take the lead in creating an environment conducive to student learning and social engagement.
+Residents are encouraged to attend FIR events and participate in faculty-student interaction outside the classroom.
 Students in South have always benefited from the sense of belonging that occurs within these facilities which offer the smallest floor communities at USC.

 South Residential College Staff